DanielaLaura/DanielaLaura.github.io/_posts/2019-09-27-Minimum-subset-of-Pandas.md

 ![](/images/2.png)

 ### Issues with the dot notation
 There are three issues with using dot notation.
-It doesnâ€™t work in the following situations:
+It doesn’t work in the following situations:

 - When there are spaces in the column name
 - When the column name is a variable